Tie a wad of paper to a string and attach it to a helium balloon… Just a small balloon.

 2002: Five glowing ParaBounce Balloons held spinning acrobats aloft as the highlight of the Closing Ceremonies of the Winter Olympics in Salt Lake City.

 2006: Three Snapple Branded ParaBounce Balloons traveled to 14 cities.
-The campaign was called one of Snapple’s most successful product launches ever.
+The campaign was called one of Snapple’s most successful product launches.

 To date, more than ONE MILLION PEOPLE around the world have safely experienced “ParaBouncing” as the sensation is now commonly called.

-The Company, One Giant Leap, LLC, was formed by Stephen to further the development of this exciting new and patented technology.
+The Company, One Giant Leap, LLC, was formed to further the development of this exciting new technology.